roadwarriorslive/Pipulate/README.md

 that it may be a good idea!
 Auto Suggest is going to be a clear stage on which you can watch Google's IQ grow.
-This is all obviously human-aided, but Google's learning and we should all be preparing for a world where, rather than hunting you down, certain classes of robots should instead should instead be thought of as something you can't trick... not very well, and not for long.
+This is all obviously human-aided, but Google's learning and we should all be preparing for a world where, rather than hunting you down, certain classes of robots should instead be thought of as something you can't trick... not very well, and not for long.

 I feel that Google is on the verge of growing smarter from a RankBrain perspective at a much faster rate than a human being grows smarter growing up.